Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Notation and background

 \subsection{Randomized quasi Monte Carlo}

-\paragraph{Quasi Monte Carlo} Quasi Monte Carlo (QMC) methods retain most of the advantages of standard Monte Carlo (MC) while improving the convergence order with respect to the number of samples.
-At the heart of QMC for estimating expectations is the reinterpretation/approximation of the expected value as an integral with respect to the uniform distribution over the unit hypercube:
+Quasi Monte Carlo (QMC) methods retain most of the advantages of standard Monte Carlo (MC) while improving the convergence order with respect to the number of samples.
+At the heart of QMC for estimating expectations is the reinterpretation/approximation of the expected value as an integral with respect to the uniform distribution over the unit hypercube.
+This integral is then approximated with an $N$-point quadrature rule with equal weights: